Coronavirus Shut Down Nightclubs. These DJs Are Hosting Digital Dance Parties to Get By

 “We’re working really hard to stay afloat right now,” Zuco said. ” I think one of the most important things that needs to be addressed is the fact that no one really seems to be talking about a rent furlough or a rent freeze, for residential spaces and commercial spaces.
 We all know how high the rent taxes are here, the costs of operations.
 We do our best, but the reality is that for a small business, there’s not a wide breadth of support for us in a time like this.”

-Zuco’s concerns were echoed by Zach Pennington, the co-owner of NoraeBar, a karaoke bar that was set to open in Louisville, Kt. just as the state announced that bars and restaurants had to close because of coronavirus concerns.
+Zuco’s concerns were echoed by Zack Pennington, the co-owner of NoraeBar, a karaoke bar that was set to open in Louisville, KY. just as the state announced that bars and restaurants had to close because of coronavirus concerns.

 “I think that this slows the losses or the hit that we’re all taking, but it doesn’t make up for it,” he tells TIME.
 “I don’t know if this is sustainable or a full replacement for business as usual.
 We’re really just trying to figure out what we can do as co-workers, as owners, as team members, what we can do to take care of each other.”